citusdata/citus_docs/faq/faq.rst

 Can I shard by schema on Citus for multi-tenant applications?
 -------------------------------------------------------------

 It turns out that while storing each tenant's information in a separate schema can be an attractive way to start when dealing with tenants, it leads to problems down the road.
-In Citus, tenants share database tables instead.
+In Citus we partition by the tenant_id, and a shard can contain data from several tenants.
 To learn more about the reason for this design, see our article `Lessons learned from PostgreSQL schema sharding <https://www.citusdata.com/blog/2016/12/18/schema-sharding-lessons/>`_.